mmdaz/ShowMeTheCode/README.md

 # ShowMeTheCode
     Hello every one .. :)
-    These are my personal programming experience.
-    I hope to be useful to you and if you see a mistake point here please open an issue and say it to me :)
+    These are my personal programming experiences and tricks :D I hope to be useful to you and if you see a mistake point here please open an issue and say it to me :)

 ## Configs: